pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Based on traffic volume, geographic coverage, redundancy requirements, and server capacity.
+**Answer:** * Based on traffic volume, geographic coverage, redundancy requirements, and server capacity.
 Consider peak traffic and failover scenarios.

 </details>

+#### Intermediate Level

-**Q4:** How would you handle capacity planning for a CDN that needs to serve 1 billion requests per day?
+**Q1:** How would you handle capacity planning for a CDN that needs to serve 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Global distribution analysis, traffic patterns, edge server capacity, and intelligent load balancing across multiple regions.
+**Answer:** * Global distribution analysis, traffic patterns, edge server capacity, and intelligent load balancing across multiple regions.

 </details>

-**Q5:** What happens to your capacity calculations if 20% of content becomes viral and gets 100x more traffic?
+**Q2:** What happens to your capacity calculations if 20% of content becomes viral and gets 100x more traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Hot content caching strategies, edge server scaling, bandwidth optimization, and intelligent content distribution.
+**Answer:** * Hot content caching strategies, edge server scaling, bandwidth optimization, and intelligent content distribution.

 </details>

-**Q6:** How would you plan capacity for a CDN that needs to handle traffic spikes during major events?
+**Q3:** How would you plan capacity for a CDN that needs to handle traffic spikes during major events?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Auto-scaling mechanisms, traffic prediction, edge server provisioning, and dynamic content routing.
+**Answer:** * Auto-scaling mechanisms, traffic prediction, edge server provisioning, and dynamic content routing.

 </details>

+#### Advanced Level

-**Q7:** Design capacity planning for a CDN that needs to support real-time video streaming with adaptive bitrate.
+**Q1:** Design capacity planning for a CDN that needs to support real-time video streaming with adaptive bitrate.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Video processing capacity, bandwidth optimization, edge server specialization, and intelligent content routing.
+**Answer:** * Video processing capacity, bandwidth optimization, edge server specialization, and intelligent content routing.

 </details>

-**Q8:** How would you handle capacity planning for a CDN that needs to work across multiple data centers?
+**Q2:** How would you handle capacity planning for a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region capacity planning, traffic distribution, edge server coordination, and global load balancing.
+**Answer:** * Cross-region capacity planning, traffic distribution, edge server coordination, and global load balancing.

 </details>

-**Q9:** What capacity considerations would you have for a CDN that needs to handle mobile traffic with poor connectivity?
+**Q3:** What capacity considerations would you have for a CDN that needs to handle mobile traffic with poor connectivity?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge server optimization, content compression, adaptive streaming, and network-aware routing.
+**Answer:** * Edge server optimization, content compression, adaptive streaming, and network-aware routing.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design capacity planning for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design capacity planning for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Enterprise-specific capacity requirements, custom domain routing, SSL termination, and advanced analytics.
+**Answer:** * Enterprise-specific capacity requirements, custom domain routing, SSL termination, and advanced analytics.

 </details>